 Unlike the real feel of a classroom, an online lesson might be inconvenient for learners that require extra attention and dedication.
 Some students feel confused about their assigned tasks or feel lost due to some gaps in understanding the learning material.

-Little to no socialization among students
+Almost no socialization among students

 Now, can we find a way around it?